SEIR-7-06/Django-Heroku-Deployment/README.md

 ```
 this will give you your python version you are using for your project.

-Create a runtime.txt in the root project directory with the following info about your python project.
+Create a file called `runtime.txt` in the root project directory with the following info about your python project.

 ```
 python-{your version number}